Around the UK

 Each country can set its own climate change targets, policies and measures, supplementing action under the 2008 UK Climate Change Act and UK-wide legislation on, for example, energy.
 In some cases, the devolved administrations are more ambitious than the UK as a whole:

 - Scotland plans to cut emissions to net zero by 2045, five years ahead of the UK’s target as a whole and generate 70% of Scotland’s overall energy consumption from renewables by 2030

 - Wales plans to reduce greenhouse emissions by 95% by 2050 but have ambitions to get as close to net zero as possible

 - Northern Ireland is targeting 35% lower emissions by 2025 under its Greenhouse Gas Action Plan, and is developing plans for its own Climate Change Act but is some way behind the other devolved nations

 Across the administrations

-Scotland, Wales and Northern Ireland accounted for 8.9%, 9% and 4% respectively of UK emissions in 2013.
-Scotland has seen the steepest emissions reductions (35%) since 1990, as a result of a shift from coal to renewables in the power sector and closure of coal power stations.
-Emissions in Wales have fallen by 12%, and in Northern Ireland emissions have only fallen by 17%, around a third of that in Scotland.
+Scotland, Wales and Northern Ireland accounted for 9.3%, 7.6% and 4.2% of total UK emissions, respectively in 2017.
+Scotland has seen the steepest emissions reductions by some way (47%) since 1990, as a result of a shift to renewables in the power sector and closure of coal power stations.
+Emissions in Wales have fallen by 25%, but in Northern Ireland emissions have only fallen by 17%, around a third of that in Scotland.

-Regarding emissions sources, agriculture and forestry have a bigger role in Scotland and Northern Ireland than in the UK as a whole; these emissions are relatively hard to measure accurately.
+Regarding emissions sources, agriculture and forestry have a bigger role in Scotland, Wales and Northern Ireland than in the UK as a whole; these emissions are relatively hard to measure accurately.